Speeding Up Distributed Machine Learning Using Codes: Coded Shuffling

 \section{Coded Shuffling}

 We shift our focus from solving the straggler problem to solving the communication bottleneck problem.
 In this section, we explain the problem of data-shuffling, propose the \emph{Coded Shuffling} algorithm, and analyze its performance.
-In Section.~\ref{sec:sim}, we provide extensive simulation and experiment results that corroborate our theoretical findings.